 4) Have croissants at breakfast

-When in Paris it’s obligatory to have a famous croissant and pain au chocolat for breakfast.
+When in Paris one of the things you must try is a famous croissant for breakfast.
 A French staple for centuries, these flaky, light and buttery pastries are easy to eat on the go before a day of sightseeing.

-Angelina serves-up decadent pastries and the most celebrated chocolate chaud (hot chocolate) in all of Paris.
+Angelina is an essential addition to every bucket list, serving up decadent pastries and the most celebrated chocolate chaud (hot chocolate) in all of Paris.
 With its rich flavour, thick texture and creamy consistency, Angelina is a perfect stop on a chilly day.

 6) Buy the city’s best baguette at Au Paradis Du Gourmand

-Each year Parisian bakers battle it out hoping to selected as the best baguette maker in the city.
+Each year Parisian bakers battle it out hoping to be selected as the best baguette maker in the city.
 2018’s winner of the Grand Prix de la Baguette, Au Paradis Du Gourmand, is located in the 14th arrondissement.
-Try it out and see what you think!
+Add it to your Paris bucket list and see what you think!

 7) Pack a picnic to enjoy on the Champs de Mars